The

 A world without judgment.
 Without expectation.
 Without entitlement.

 There will be laughter and there will be tears.
-There will be moments you don't have words for.
+Sometimes hours apart.

 And in the end — something comes back with you.